-Cyclist/filmmaker Bryan Fogel set out to find a drug doc, get a drug regimen, master his “protocols” and improve his placement in a grueling Haute Route, a non-Tour de France bicycle race.
-So we have this long, semi-playful, somewhat creepy how-its-done/what-it-means film about cheating.
+Cyclist/filmmaker Bryan Fogel set out to find a drug doc, get a drug regimen, master his “protocols” and improve his placement in the grueling Haute Route, a non-Tour de France bicycle race.
+What he got from that is this long, semi-playful, somewhat creepy how-its-done/what-it-means film about cheating.

 Here’s why you might say “Yeah, and?”
 Super-cyclist Lance Armstrong, Olympian and seven-time Tour de France “winner,” despite scores of non-incriminating doping tests, is history — disgraced.
 Baseball’s guardians of the Hall of Fame seem to be softening on allowing a generation of frauds named Bonds, McGwire, Sosa and Clemens, who took careers away from clean players, admission into the Hall.
 Golf doesn’t want to know what Tiger Woods did to give him an unfair edge, the perhaps career-shortening PEDs that drove his drives back when they were head-scratching wonders.

 But Fogel wants to know and he makes a good case that we should, too.
 A good cyclist a few years younger than Lance, he had placed well enough at the Haute that he figured a little bump would put him among the elite, and he’d expose the World Anti-Doping Agency (WADA), already reeling from what it never seems to discover about cheaters and how they’re cheating, as “BS.”